-- Stop taking IRON, CHARCOAL, and PEPTO BISMOL. - Purchase Miralax OTC (or generic polyethylene glycol 3350) and take 1 capful mixed in 8 oz. of fluid twice daily during the week prior to the procedure.
-This over the counter laxative will help get the cleansing process started. - What if I have a tendency toward CONSTIPATION? - It seems counterintuitive, but avoiding the high fiber/high residue foods for the entire week prior to the procedure can help achieve the optimal preparation (see detailed list below). - You can also consider extending the time you drink clear liquids only to include two days prior to the procedure. - If your constipation is significant, you may drink one 10 oz. liquid bottle of lemon flavored magnesium citrate TWO nights before the procedure is scheduled (no prescription needed).
+- You can consider purchasing Miralax OTC (an over the counter laxative) and take 1-2 capfuls mixed in 8 oz. of fluid daily during the week prior to the procedure.
+This may help in clearing out a more constipated colon. - It seems counterintuitive, but avoiding the high fiber/high residue foods for the entire week prior to the procedure can help achieve the optimal preparation (see detailed list below). - You can also consider extending the time you drink clear liquids only to include two days prior to the procedure. - If your constipation is significant, you may drink one 10 oz. liquid bottle of lemon flavored magnesium citrate TWO nights before the procedure is scheduled (no prescription needed).
 If you have kidney disease, magnesium citrate should not be used unless approved by your doctor.

-- What if I am worried that I will have NAUSEA when I have to drink the preparation? - Please call the office and request a prescription for an anti-nausea medication.
+- What if I am worried that I will have nausea when I have to drink the preparation? - Please call the office and request a prescription for an anti-nausea medication.